 Assessment DetailEssay (20% of total course grades) Students choose an essay from approximately 20 topics on issues in aquatic ecology.
 The essay develops skills in researching key literature to then structure and develop a scientific argument.
 The essay should be no longer than 3,500 words .
 The essay will be marked and feedback given before end of week 6.

-Field Trip Report (30% of total course grades) The practical sessions on the field camp will be undertaken in small groups.
-Each member will undertake all tasks and contribute results back to the group.
-The field practicals are designed to equip students with skills in field instrumentation, sampling, team work, scientific methodology and working in remote locations.
+Field Trip Report (30% of total course grades of which 5% is an oral report and 25% is a written report) Normally we have practicals/workshops leading up to a field camp.
+We have changed this to two online sessions where we ask the students to develop conceptual models identifying the major processes affecting oxygen dynamics in freshwater systems.
+We will provide data from field camps in previous years and provide a second online workshop on how the data was collected and how to analyse it.
 The field trip report will be in written up in groups of 2 and members of the group will receive the same mark.
 The aim is to provide experimental learning opportunities to students in a group setting which is common in the science and environmental management employment sectors.
-The field trip report is a synthesis of practical assignments undertaken on a field camp to the River Murray.
-Upon return from the camp, students work in their team to analyse data and prepare a short presentation which is presented to the class.
-The feedback received at the presentations is intended to refine hypotheses, aid in building a cohesive story and facilitate the cross-pollination of ideas with other teams Report will be marked and returned before end of Semester The field trip report should be no longer than 4,000 words and should conform to the paper style of the Journal Limnology and Oceanography.
+The field trip report is a synthesis of practical assignments undertaken on a field camp.
+Students work in their team to analyse data and prepare a short presentation which is presented to the class (5% of total grade).
+The feedback received at the presentations is intended to refine hypotheses, aid in building a cohesive story and facilitate the cross-pollination of ideas with other teams Report will be marked and returned before end of Semester The field trip report should be no longer than 4,000 words and should conform to the paper style of the Journal Limnology and Oceanography (25% of final grade.

 Exam (total of 50%) The exam is 3 hours long and examines student knowledge on material presented in 24 lectures